mliew21396/remote-work/week-2/7-chrome-devtools/README.md

 <img src="../imgs/devtools-squares.png" width="266" height="400">

 #### 6. Footer
 Make `div-1` a footer.
 Make the height 2em, the width 100% of the screen (Get rid of that annoying gray to the left).
 Then move it to the bottom of the page.
 No matter what, this div should always stay at the bottom.
-HINT: review the [CSS Position](http://www.w3schools.com/cssref/pr_class_position.asp) property.
+HINT: review the [CSS Position](http://www.w3schools.com/cssref/pr_class_position.asp) property.<br>
 <img src="../imgs/devtools-footer.png" width="400" height="220">

 #### 7. Header
 Now move `div-2` to the top of the page and make it 5em tall.
 It should always be at the top of the browser window.
-Make the width 50% of the entire screen and center it.
+Make the width 50% of the entire screen and center it.<br>
 <img src="../imgs/devtools-header.png" width="400" height="158">

 #### 8. Sidebar